mtov/engsoftmoderna/en/chapter2.md

 \index{Pair Programming}
 **Pair Programming**.
 Along with incremental design, pair programming is one of the most controversial practices of XP.
-Despite the controversy, the idea is simple: every coding task---despite being the implementation of a user story, a test, or fixing a bug---should be performed by two developers working together, sharing the same keyboard and monitor.
-One of the developers is the **leader** (or *driver*) of the session, managing the keyboard and mouse.
+Despite the controversy, the idea is simple: every coding task---such as the implementation of a user story, a test, or a bug fix---should be performed by two developers working together, sharing the same keyboard and monitor.
+One of the developers is the **leader** (or driver) of the session, managing the keyboard and mouse.
 The second developer takes on the role of reviewer of the leader's work and is often called the **navigator**.
-The name comes from car rallies in which drivers are accompanied by a navigator.
+This name comes from car rallies in which drivers are accompanied by a navigator.

 With pair programming, the goal is to improve the quality of the code and design since "two heads think better than one."
-Besides this, pair programming contributes to disseminating knowledge about the code, which therefore doesn’t end up in the hands and mind of just one developer.
-For example, it isn't rare to find systems in which some developers struggle to take a vacation because only they know a critical part of the code.
+Besides, pair programming contributes to disseminating knowledge about the code, which therefore doesn’t end up in the hands and mind of just one developer.
+For example, it isn't rare to find systems in which some developers struggle to take a vacation because only they can maintain a critical part of the code.
 As a third advantage, pair programming can be used to train less experienced developers in programming technologies, algorithms and data structures, design patterns and principles,implementation of tests, debugging techniques, etc.

-On the other hand, there are also economic consequences derived from pair programming since two programmers are being allocated to perform a task that, in principle, could be performed by just one.
+On the other hand, there are economic consequences derived from pair programming since two programmers are being allocated to perform a task that, in principle, could be performed by just one.
 Also, many developers do not feel comfortable with this practice.
 For them,